olive travels: where to visit in July

 Want some ideas on where to go on holiday in July?
 We've selected our pick of destinations for a food lover's break this summer: vineyard tours in the Hampshire countryside, fresh produce in Provençal towns, outdoor dining in Slovenia's picturesque capital city and fireworks and street food in Nashville.
-This is just a small selection of our UK, European and global travel guides, click here for more inspiration, or check out our pick of the best UK culinary escapes for 2022 and Europe's top food trips for 2022.
+This is just a small selection of our UK, European and global travel guides, click here for more inspiration, or check out our pick of the best UK culinary escapes and Europe's top food trips.
 We also have our pick of destinations to visit in May and June.

 Vineyard tours and country pubs in Hampshire

 The rolling Hampshire countryside is home to a crop of family-run, award-winning vineyards, eight of which come together as Vineyards of Hampshire, to put on celebrations of the county’s wine.
-Join an afternoon of wine masterclasses, guided tastings and vineyard tours on the River Test at this year’s Fizz Fest on 23 July.
-Hosted at Hambledon Vineyard, the festival will showcase more than 20 English wines from Hampshire, including top picks from Danebury Vineyards, Hattingley Valley and Hambledon.
+Join an afternoon of wine masterclasses, guided tastings and vineyard tours on the River Test at this year’s Fizz Fest on 23 June.
+Hosted at The Grange, the festival will showcase more than 20 English wines from Hampshire, including top picks from Danebury Vineyards, Hattingley Valley and Hambledon.
 Sit on a hay bale, listen to live music and tuck into street food from local producers.

 Fresh produce and pale rosé in Provence